MicrosoftDocs/azure-devops-docs/docs/pipelines/test/set-up-continuous-test-environments-builds.md

-To test your app using different platforms and configurations using test automation, set up separate environments to run your app and tests with your builds in Visual Studio Team Services (VSTS) or Team Foundation Server (TFS).
+To test your app using different platforms and configurations using test automation, set up separate environments to run your app and tests with your builds in Azure Pipelines or Team Foundation Server (TFS).

 ## Set up machines to run your app and tests